 This unpleasant parasite is relatively unusual in that it matures slowly, the practical upshot of which is that dogs may not show signs of infection for many months or years.

 Indeed, the average age for a dog to become sick with heartworm is two to eight years of age.

 But back to the beginning and how heartworm infects your dog.

 Dirofilaria travels between hosts (in this case dogs) in the digestive tract of a mosquito.

 When that mosquito bites it introduces the infectious larval form of Dirofilaria into your dog.

-If however you miss that step through moment, the consequences are serious…and costly.
+If however, you miss that step through moment then the consequences are serious…and costly.

 After two months those larvae are now young adult worms, and these youngsters are like mini Super worms as they are invulnerable to both preventatives and drugs that kill adults.

 They survive and grow for around five months, by the end of which time they are adults.